insidemordecai/website/content/links/index.md

 showPagination: false
 ---

-Here is a collection of other places you can find me online as well as other websites/articles I find interesting.
+Here is a collection of other places you can find me and websites/articles I find interesting.
 These are mainly places I find inspiration from or tend to reference a lot.

 ## Mine